Bottles of alcohol

 An end-of-year checklist for beverage alcohol sellers

-Since alcoholic beverages are a heavily regulated product, beverage alcohol sellers must comply with many federal, state, county, and city requirements.
-A number of tasks must be completed on an annual basis.
-This end-of-year checklist for beverage alcohol sellers aims to help you understand those requirements, so you can take care of what needs to be done in a timely manner.
+Alcoholic beverages are a heavily regulated product, so beverage alcohol sellers must comply with many federal, state, county, and city requirements.
+Some tasks need to be completed on an annual basis.
+This end-of-year checklist aims to help beverage alcohol sellers understand and comply with those requirements.

-Unlike many other business licenses, beverage alcohol licenses typically need to be renewed and if necessary, modified every year.
-One reason for this is it provides the states with up-to-date information about each licensee.
-Another is it helps ensure individuals with a criminal background don’t obtain a beverage alcohol license (states generally require all applicants to get a background check).
+Unlike many other business licenses, beverage alcohol licenses typically need to be renewed and, if necessary, modified every year.
+This process enables the states to have up-to-date information about each licensee.
+It also helps ensure individuals with a criminal background don’t obtain a beverage alcohol license, since states generally require all applicants to get a background check.

 Fees to renew a license vary from state to state.

-It’s worth noting that different licenses can expire at different times within a state, and times can differ from state to state.
-Thus, in Louisiana, Alcohol and Tobacco Control (ATC) licenses expire December 31 of each year, while Louisiana Department of Revenue licenses expire annually on June 30.
+License expiration dates differ from state to state.
+Even within a state, different licenses can expire at different times.
+In Louisiana, Alcohol and Tobacco Control (ATC) licenses expire December 31 of each year, while Louisiana Department of Revenue licenses expire annually on June 30.

 Direct-to-consumer (DTC) licenses must be renewed at the end of each calendar year in several states, including: